vernonclarke/Day_R_analysis/README.md

 The `quantile` function in R with the option `type=7` in R's default `boxplot`, the applied method is close to, but not exactly the same as, Tukey's original 'hinge' method.

 `GraphPad Prism` default seems to calculate quartiles using the method which corresponds to 'Type 6' in R's `quantile` function.
-For further information [see](https://www.graphpad.com/support/faq/how-prism-computes-percentiles/).
+For further information [see](https://www.graphpad.com/support/faq/how-prism-computes-percentiles/)

-A comparison of WBplot with 'Type 6' , 'Type 7' and R's native `boxplot` function is illustrated by running the following code:
+A comparison of `WBplot` with 'Type 6' , 'Type 7' and R's native `boxplot` function is illustrated by running the following code:

 ```R
 data4E <- import.fun('data12')